 In the United States, as many as 35 percent of adolescents intentionally inflict harm to their bodies.
 This is called self-harming, self-injury, or self-abuse.
 Often, people who take part in this type of behavior have some underlying emotional trauma or disorder.
 They harm themselves by either cutting, burning, punching, throwing themselves against objects such as a wall, pulling out hair, or biting.
 These things are done as a way of coping with emotions such as pain, fear, self-loathing, sadness, rage, or guilt.
-The self-harm takes away these feelings temporarily, and as a result, the action is often repeated on an ongoing basis.
-Because this is often a sign of deeper problems, help is needed to overcome this condition.
-In addition, self-harming behavior can result in serious injury or loss of life if severe blood loss occurs or infection sets in.
+The addictive self-harm behaviors take away these feelings temporarily, and as a result, the action is often repeated on an ongoing basis.
+Because this is usually a sign of deeper problems, help is needed to overcome this condition.
+Also, self-harming behavior can result in serious injury or loss of life if severe blood loss occurs or infection sets in.

 Myths and Facts About Self-Harm

-As with most conditions, there are certain signs and symptoms that indicate whether or not a person is guilty of committing self-harm.
-While some of these signs are obvious, such as scarring from cutting, other signs are less obvious or easy to recognize.
+As with most conditions, specific signs and symptoms indicate whether or not a person is guilty of committing self-harm.
+While some of these signs are obvious, such as scarring from cutting, other signs are less visible or easy to recognize.
 In addition to scars from cuts, there may be older scars, such as burns.
 Unexplained bruises, bald patches, or broken bones may also be indicative of self-harming behavior.
-Other signs include wearing clothing that completely covers the arms and legs despite high temperatures, isolating oneself, and/or frequent claims of having accidents to explain injuries.
+Other signs include wearing clothing that completely covers the arms and legs despite high temperatures, isolating oneself, and frequent claims of having accidents to explain injuries.
 Some of the symptoms associated with self-harm involve how a person speaks or perceives themselves.
-The person in question may frequently speak of feeling hopeless or worthless.
-They may question their reason for being and their identity and/or behave in a way that shows impulsiveness and instability on an emotional level.
+The person in question may talk frequently of feeling hopeless or worthless.
+They may question their reason for being and their identity and behave in a way that shows impulsiveness and instability on an emotional level.